Skip to content

 1

-to break down the space usage within ~/project.
+to break down the space usage within project directory in your old home directory.

 2. Move excess files manually.
 There are a few choices: